fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Sometimes we end up in a situation where we want to use a specific modification of a type.
 For example consider using a general listing page for data that has some non-sensitive and some  sensitive data.
 In a common listing page we might want to be sure that no sensitive data is being used or shown so we might only <i>pick</i> the fields of a type we allow to be used in that situation.
 For that we use the utility type [Pick](http://www.typescriptlang.org/docs/handbook/utility-types.html#picktk).

-In our example we should consider that Ilari might want to create a frontend listing of all his diary entries excluding the comment field, since during a very scary flight he might end up writing there something he wouldn't necessarily want to show anyone else.
+In our example we should consider that Ilari might want to create a listing of all his diary entries <i>excluding</i> the comment field, since during a very scary flight he might end up writing there something he wouldn't necessarily want to show anyone else.

-The [Pick](http://www.typescriptlang.org/docs/handbook/utility-types.html#picktk) utility type allows us to choose what fields of a type we want to use of the existing type.
-Pick can be used to construct a completely new type or just in time when informing a function what it should return, as any other typings can be used.
+The [Pick](http://www.typescriptlang.org/docs/handbook/utility-types.html#picktk) utility type allows us to choose what fields of a type we want to use of an existing type.
+Pick can be used to construct a completely new type or just in time when informing a function what it should return.
 Utility types are special kinds of type tools, but they are used exactly as regular types.

-In this case, in order to create this kind of "narrowed" version of the Entry type we could just use the Pick in the function declaration:
+In our case, in order to create this kind of "narrowed" version of the <i>DiaryEntry</i> type we could just use the Pick in the function declaration:

 ```js
 const getNonSensitiveEntries =